moscajs/aedes/README.md

 ## Made with Aedes

 Here is a list of some interesting projects that are using Aedes as MQTT Broker.
-Submit a PR or an issue of you would like to add yours
+Submit a PR or an issue if you would like to add yours

 - [node-red-contrib-aedes](https://github.com/martin-doyle/node-red-contrib-aedes): MQTT broker for Node-Red based on Aedes
 - [Mqtt2Mqtt](https://github.com/robertsLando/Mqtt2Mqtt): Mqtt Bridge between two brokers with UI